festicket/route-manager/README.md

 Running `npm run svgr` will take all the SVGs from the source svg folders in `/svgs` and use `svgr` to generate React components from them.
 These will be placed in `src/components/svgs/generated/`.

-You will need to restart Storybook to see the new SVGs there. ???

 **TODO** - `Spot Illustration` and `Display` SVG types which need to be added in the future.